otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 The contents of any elements that are not recognized, either in whole or in part, by the receiving host MUST be ignored and the remainder of option's contents MUST be processed as normal.

+An implementation SHOULD provide a "JSON interface" for configuring the option.

 # Implementation Status